Tuesday, October 28, 2025

 Barry nodded.
 "I could see that screwing up calculations."

-But Mr. Mori deflected.
-"We need to talk about saving stuff before you use it, too, later.
+"And we need to talk about saving registers before you use them, too.
+Later.

-"Oh, and while we are talking about data in memory on the 6800, it stores and reads 16-bit values in memory with the more significant byte first, which I think would get my eyes crossed less than the 8080.
+"Oh, and while we are talking about data in memory on the 6800, it stores and reads 16-bit values in memory with the more significant byte first, which I think gets my eyes crossed less than the 8080.
 I just want y'all to know."

 He sighed.